munmo/To-do-app/README.md

-# Assignment 1 - Milestone 1
+# Assignment 1
-A 'To Do List' mobile application with React Native
+A 'To Do List' mobile application with React Native and Expo

 ## Getting Started